Bohemus307/YardFarm1.0/README.md

 ## Description

-Yard Farm is a hyrdoponic greenhouse sensor system and HMI platform that utilizes React for front-end and multiple dependencies for the Node.js back end.
+Yard Farm is a hyrdoponic greenhouse sensor system and HMI platform that utilizes React for the front-end and multiple dependencies for the Node.js back end.
 This Application was designed as a dashboard to collect and review data and operate some controls inside the greenhouse.
 The data is collected using a Feather huzzah and a raspberry pi based sensor system that sends data back to my computer via bluetooth and then stores in a mongoDB database with an Express.js server to communicate with the client.

 ## Getting Started
 (Dev)